Monday, October 7, 2024

 Yes

-5.3 Air System Design Organization
+4.3 Air System Design Organisation

-IMTAR Regulation 21.B2.6 requires that the main Contractor responsible for the design of the UAS shall hold an Air System Design Organisation (ASDO) Approval from CEMILAC based on the Design Organisation Approval Scheme (DOAS) or in the process of applying for such an approval.
-The design organization approval is accorded as per the provision of IMTAR 21.G1.2.
+IMTAR-21 V2 Regulation 21.B2.6 requires that the main Contractor responsible for the design of the UAS shall hold an Air System Design Organisation (ASDO) Approval from CEMILAC based on the Design Organisation Approval Scheme (DOAS) or in the process of applying for such an approval.
+The design organization approval is accorded as per the provision of IMTAR section 21.G1.2.
 Once an organization is approved, it is included in the ASDO-approved list.
 A list of organizations that have been granted approval shall be published by CEMILAC on its website.

 However, inclusion in DOAS is normally not an essential pre-requisite for the award of design and development contracts for Air Systems and Airborne Stores.
 In case the design contract with a non-approved design organization is placed directly by the Ministry of Defence, the procedure for checkpoints would be laid down by CEMILAC in each individual case, defining the extent and scope of control to be maintained by CEMILAC during the airworthiness certification process.
 Necessary organization approval shall be obtained by the organization at the beginning of the airworthiness certification process or at any other certification stage as agreed by CEMILAC [IMTAR 21.G1.2]

-5.4 Airworthiness Certification Criteria/Special Conditions
+4.4 Airworthiness Certification Criteria/Special Conditions

 a) ACC as per the User Services requirement shall be used.